-The Stabat Mater, completed by the addition of the numbers written by Rossini to replace those by Tadolini, is performed in Paris on 7th January.
+The Stabat Mater, completed with the addition of four pieces to replace the seven written by Tadolini, was performed in Paris on 7th January.
 Gaetano Donizetti conducts the subsequent performance in Bologna on 18th March.

-After a brief stay in Paris, where he has gone for medical attention to his ureteritis, by the beginning of October he is back in Bologna, where he probably intends to pass the rest of his life.
+After a brief stay in Paris, where he has gone for medical attention to his ureteritis, by the beginning of October he is back in Bologna.

-On the 7th October he is very upset while attending the deathbed of Isabella Colbran at the villa in Castenaso, near Bologna.
+On 7th October Isabella Colbran dies at the villa in Castenaso, near Bologna.

-On the 16th August Rossini takes Olympe Pélissier as his second wife.
+On 16th August Rossini takes Olympe Pélissier as his second wife.

 Rossini is not known to be sympathetic toward liberal ideas.
-On the evening of the 27th April in Bologna he becomes the object of a hostile demonstration whilst he is showing himself on the balcony of his house to thank the voluntary conscripts' military band, which has been serenading him beneath his windows.
-Deeply upset, he sets off for Florence the next day.
+On the evening of 27th April in Bologna he becomes the object of a hostile demonstration whilst he is showing himself on the balcony of his house to thank the voluntary conscripts' military band, which has been serenading him beneath his windows.
+Deeply upset, he sets off for Firenze two days after.
 Ugo Bassi immediately designates himself the bearer of apologies from all the citizens of Bologna and invites him to compose a hymn, which will materialize as the Coro della Guardia Civica di Bologna, of which Rossini composes only the vocal parts and a sketch of the accompaniment, entrusting Domenico Liverani with the task of completing the music.
 The performance takes place in Piazza Maggiore on the evening of the 21st June.

-He returns to Bologna about the middle of September, but only to put his affairs in order and prepare for a permanent residence in Florence.
+He returns to Bologna about the middle of September, but only to put his affairs in order and prepare for a permanent residence in Firenze.